Coconut Curry Ramen Soup

 This Green Coconut Curry Ramen is hearty, flavorful, and creamy without any of the dairy.
 It’s a great meatless and gluten-free dish for any night of the week that comes together in 30-minutes!

 I love hearty and comforting soups that are perfect for any season, and this Green Coconut Curry Ramen is definitely a WINNER.
+It’s a comfort favorite that I find myself making week after week.

-I’ve partnered with my friends at Pacific Foods to bring you today’s recipe starring their vegetable broth, which is a favorite of mine!
 This dish is gluten-free, bean-free, egg-free, and Whole30 compliant if you swap the rice noodles for zucchini noodles (or any other spiralized veggie!).

 All the veggies, all the flavor!